 - Book chapter: Smith, J.; Roberts, B.; Sacredsoul, S. (2009) Chapter title.
 In: Roberts, B. & Smith, J. (Eds.)
 Book Title.
 Publisher, City.
 Pp. 150–179.

 - Website: Author.
 (2012) Title of website.
 Publisher name.
 Available from: http://000.000.000/ (Date of access: 25/Nov/2014).

 Figures & Tables

 Figure captions should be placed at the end of the manuscript, after the References section.
-All figures should be submitted in .jpeg or .tiff format, with a minimum resolution of 300 dpi, and prepared in a manner ready for publication (i.e., we do not offer figure editing services).
+All figures should be submitted as separate .jpeg or .tiff files, with a minimum resolution of 300 dpi, and prepared in a manner ready for publication (that is, we do not offer figure editing services).
 The source of the figures, when not belonging to the author(s), should be given in the captions.

-Tables should be submitted as a separate Microsoft Word or Excel file.
+Tables should be submitted as a separate Microsoft Word or Excel files.
 Table captions should be placed at the end of the manuscript, after the figures’ captions.

 The author(s) may indicate the position in the text where they want the figures and tables to appear.